Get started with Jira Service Management for admins

 add chat messages from Teams as internal notes to the incident or as a reply to the customer.

-To get started, a site admin needs to connect the Jira Service Management site with a Microsoft tenant, and then a project admin needs to enable Microsoft Teams for their project.
+To get started, a site admin needs to connect the Jira Service Management site with a Microsoft tenant.

 You need to be a site admin to connect a Jira Service Management site to a Microsoft tenant.

-Open Jira Service Management, go to Settings > Products > Operations > Chat and video tools > Microsoft Teams, and select Connect.
+Open Jira Service Management, go to Settings > Products > Operations > Chat and video tools > Microsoft Teams, and select Connect new tenant.

 Once you sign in to your Microsoft account, you’ll be redirected to Jira Service Management where you’ll see that the Microsoft Teams Administrator’s permission is required for Jira Service Management to create chats and meetings in Microsoft Teams.